deetdoot/car_sales_dashboard/README.md

 How to run:

-* Make sure you are on venv
+* Install and run docker desktop
-* Install all the necesarry files
+* Specify the port in the env file
-* Hit flask --app main run
+* Go to terminal and type docker compose up

 Features:
 - User authentication: Users can log in to access their personalized dashboards.